What Can You Drink On a Carnivore Diet? (Full List)

 The carnivore diet purists will say that you shouldn’t drink coffee on the carnivore diet, and they bring up some great points.

-Coffee comes from coffee beans which are from the plant kingdom and not the animal kingdom.
+Coffee comes from coffee beans from the plant kingdom and not the animal kingdom.

 Coffee contains caffeine which is technically a drug and potentially addictive.
 One cup has anywhere between 30 and 300 milligrams of it.